dr ranj answers your questions

 Watch: What happens when you see a doctor

 Doc Ready can help you prepare for seeing a doctor and talking about mental health.

-NHS Choices has info on finding a doctor, booking an appointment and how to complain.
+The NHS website has info on finding a doctor, booking an appointment and how to complain.